streamanalyze/sa.documentation/source/amosql.html.md

 The function *friends()* returns a bag of persons, on which the function *name()* is applied.
-The normal semantics in Amos II is that when a function (e.g. *name()*) is applied on a bag valued function (e.g.
+The normal semantics in sa.amos is that when a function (e.g. *name()*) is applied on a bag valued function (e.g.
 *friends()*) it will be *applied on each element* of the returned bag.
 In the example a bag of the names of the persons named Bill is returned.